pre-eth/adam/README.md

  ▄▀▀▀▀█▄   ██    ██  ▄▀▀▀▀█▄   █ ▀█▀ ██
 ▄█▄  ▄██▄ ▄██▄▄▄█▀  ▄█▄  ▄██▄ ▄█▄ █ ▄██▄

-v1.1.3
+v1.2.4

 <b>Use at your own risk</b>.
 Criticism and suggestions are welcome.
 </pre>

-ADAM is an actively developed cryptographically secure pseudorandom number generator (CSPRNG) inspired by ISAAC64.
+ADAM is an actively developed cryptographically secure pseudorandom number generator (CSPRNG) originally inspired by ISAAC64.
 At the heart of the generator is an implementation of the algorithm described in [François M et al. Pseudo-random number generator based on mixing of three chaotic maps.
 Commun Nonlinear Sci Numer Simulat (2013)](https://doi.org/10.1016/j.cnsns.2013.08.032), which uses a chaotic function over multiple iterations to produce random bits with strong cryptographic properties.
 ADAM incorporates parts of ISAAC’s logic into this algorithm where it is applicable to form a compact number generation scheme that’s easy to use, tune, and test.

 Also, just like ISAAC, ADAM is a backronym that describes its steps:

-**A** ccumulate seed content in the buffer <br>
+**A** ccumulate content for the input vector and set of seeds <br>
 **D** iffuse the buffer with logic adapted from ISAAC <br>
 **A** pply the necessary iterations of the chaotic function <br>
 **M** ix the chaotic maps in the buffer together to produce the output vector